 Shadow Play enjoys a time-honoured history which can be traced back to the Han Dynasty 2,000 years ago.
 As early as in the 13th century, China’s shadow play was introduced to Persia, Arab, Turkey or Siam.

 Semi-transparent leather is engraved into various figures and then painted with patterns and colours.
 When the light passes through the leather, colourful and vivid figures, flowers, birds and buildings are reflected onto the curtain.
-Artists control the leather figure skilfully behind the scenes (as shows in the opening image), accompanied by songs or musical instrument performance to reflect rich folklores and fairy tales.
+Artists control the leather figure skillfully behind the scenes (as shown in the opening image), accompanied by songs or musical instrument performance to reflect rich folklores and fairy tales.